What’s in a Hangar?

 Before going through this exercise, Hangar was known as Nine Hundred and there was a very short time where it was known as Cloak & Dagger too, but that’s for another story.
 Those two didn’t work and for obvious reasons.

-We liked the idea of a name which represents a collective effort since we’ve always been about collaboration and also liked a name that represents a physical space.
+We liked the idea of a name that represents a collective effort since we’ve always been about collaboration and also liked a name that represents a physical space.

 A hangar is a place where engineers and designers meet and where a high level of precision is attained.
 A place where big things happen and ambitions are high.
 A place where it takes skill and craftsmanship to survive.
 That could work, we thought.